tenglina/SpartyGnome/README.md

-# SpartyGnome
+# SpartyGnomeGame

-Flappy bird game with Sparty Gnome built using C++ and WxWidgets
+A Flappy-Bird like multi-level game implemented in C++ using WxWidgets